Safety Tips For Working In Heights

 Everyone in the workplace should be alert to potential dangers.
 However, to improve workplace safety, training your employees in the art of spotting and preventing potential hazards is a good idea.

-All safety precautions should be enforced by managers while working at heights, and they should also resist the temptation to ease up on enforcement over time.
+Although a list of safety tips is useful to assure that all your workers are safe it is also important that all safety precautions are enforced by managers while working at heights, and they should also resist the temptation to ease up on enforcement over time.
 Regarding safety, familiarity does not trump discipline in enforcing the rules.

 Inspect PPE Properly